NattapongTH/NattapongTH-6310422089_BADS7105/Homework 06_Customer Segmentation (Supermarket Data)/README.md

 ![alt](https://github.com/NattapongTH/NattapongTH-6310422089_BADS7105/blob/main/Homework%2006_Customer%20Segmentation%20(Supermarket%20Data)/photo/1.%20concept%20of%20customer%20segmentation.png)

-- I will use K Mean method that have concept as
+- I will use K Mean method that the concept consist of
+	- Starts with a first group of randomly selected centroids, which are used as the beginning points for every cluster,
+	- And then performs iterative (repetitive) calculations to optimize the positions of the centroids

 ![alt](https://github.com/NattapongTH/NattapongTH-6310422089_BADS7105/blob/main/Homework%2006_Customer%20Segmentation%20(Supermarket%20Data)/photo/2.%20K%20mean%20concept.png)

-- Design concept of work
+- Coding
+- Click [here](https://www.kaggle.com/nattapongthanngam/kmean2) to found dashboard

 	- Use Lifetime package in Python to calculate CLV
 	- Merge result with other homework (Churn analysis, Customer segmentation) to group custmer
 	- Match proper compaign to each segment of customer